huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 indicate through the STREAM FIN mechanism mechanism that no further data will be sent on that stream.

+Therefore a single client initiated DNS transaction consumes a single stream.
+This means that the
+client's first query occurs on QUIC stream 3, the second on 5, and so on.

 DNS query and responses are formatted as specified in [@!RFC1035].
 In contrast with DNS over TCP [@?RFC7766] and DNS over TLS [@?RFC7858], these messages are sent without a two bytes length field prepended.

-### Server initiated transactions
+### Server Initiated Transactions

 There are planned traffic patterns in which a server sends unsolicited queries to a client, such as for example PUSH messages defined in [@?I-D.ietf-dnssd-push].
 When a server wishes to send such queries it MUST select the next available server stream, in conformance with Section 10.2 of [@!I-D.ietf-quic-transport].

-It will then send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.
+The server MUST send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.

 The client MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism mechanism that no further data will be sent on that stream.

+Therefore a single server initiated DNS transaction consumes a single stream.
+This means that the
+servers's first query occurs on QUIC stream 2, the second on 4, and so on.

 ### Stream Reset